 The Art of Remembering

-of works by artists who’ve lost loved ones to cancer and those whose lives have been touched by cancer.
+An exhibition of works by artists who’ve lost loved ones to cancer and those whose lives have been touched by cancer.
 A celebration of life, remembrance and hope.
 Friday evening Gala features opening words from Roy MacGregor, plus refreshments and live entertainment.
 Saturday is the exhibition, sale and silent auction with proceeds benefiting the Canadian Cancer Society.
 Located at HV Resort, Hunstsville.
 Visit the Art of Remembering for details.

 May 8, 6-10pm & May 9, 10am-4pm